Skip to main content

 keyIdentifier: string; // From App Store Connect

-nonce: string; // UUID string
+nonce: string; // UUID v4 (lowercase) - generated by your backend

-timestamp: number; // Unix timestamp
+timestamp: number; // Unix timestamp in milliseconds - generated by your backend

 }